laracasts/Integrated/readme.md

 class ExampleTest extends IntegrationTest {}
 ```

-On the other hand, if you're working with Laravel, have your main `tests/TestCase.php` class extend `Laracasts\Integrated\Extensions\Laravel`, like so:
+On the other hand, if you're working with Laravel 5, have your main `tests/TestCase.php` class extend `Laracasts\Integrated\Extensions\Laravel`, like so:

 ```php
 <?php // tests/ExampleTest.php